Data Driven Modeling and Predictions of the Earth System

 Given that most of the participants will arrive in Bologna – especially from abroad – the school will organize a shuttle to bring participants from Bologna to Bertinoro.
 More details will be given to the selected candidates.

-The school offer limited financial assistance based on the applicant’s needs.
-It will cover accommodation expenses in Bertinoro.
+The school offers limited financial assistance based on the applicant’s needs.
+It will cover accommodation expenses in Bertinoro during the course.
 If interested, please specify it in the application form in the dedicated section.
 You can also leave a statement (max 200 words) explaining why you should benefit from this assistance.

 The assistance WILL NOT cover travel costs.